Law enforcement in Croatia: Organization

 For immediate conducting of police affairs there are 20 Police Administrations (policijske uprave) divided into four categories, which cover the territory of the Republic of Croatia according to the organization of units of local self-government (counties or županije).

 Police stations are established for direct police and other affairs in each Police Administration.

 Border control

 Croatia has had an external border with the Schengen area since the accession of the country to the EU.
 As part of the major migration movements from 2015, Croatia became part of the so-called Balkan route.
 The European Border Agency Frontex has a small mission in Croatia to assist the police at various border crossings.
 In July 2018 Frontex organized the air reconnaissance of the border with Bosnia with a reconnaissance aircraft as part of the Frontex 'Multipurpose Aerial Surveillance (MAS).
-The aircraft transmit moving images of remote sensing cameras in real time to the Frontex Situation Center (FSC) in Warszawa.
+The aircraft transmit moving images of remote sensing cameras in real time to the Frontex Situation Center (FSC) in Warsaw, Poland.
+In 2023, Croatia became a Schengen Zone member state.